Cross Registration FAQ

 How are grades for cross registration courses handled?

 As a cross registration student, you are graded according to the academic standards and grading practices of the host institution.
-Upon completion of the course, the cross registration representative of the host institution will ensure that your transcript is sent to the cross registration representative of your home institution for inclusion on your official transcript.
+Upon completion of the course, the cross registration coordinator of the host institution will ensure that your transcript is sent to the cross registration coordinator of your home institution for inclusion on your official transcript.

 What about cross-consortial registration?